416rehman/splite/README.md

 </div>

-# SPLITE - Multi-Purpose Discord v13 Bot
+# SPLITE - Multi-Purpose Discord v14 Bot

 ### Now with Slash Commands, Music, Moderation, and more!
-#### New in Splite 4.0: All 200+ commands have been ported to Slash Commands
+#### New in Splite 5.0: Discord v14 support, YAML configuration, and many bug fixes

 Splite is a free to use multipurpose Discord bot.
 It is designed to be a flexible and easy to use. ⭐ Consider starring the repo on GitHub to help with development! ⭐